axolo-co/awesome-slack-apps-for-developers/readme.md

 - [Trello](https://slack.com/apps/A074YH40Z-trello?tab=more_info) - Trello helps team move work forward.
 - [Asana](https://asana.com/) - Move work forward.
 - [Jira](https://slack.com/apps/A2RPP3NFR-jira-cloud) - Jira started as a bug tracking system and has evolved into an all you can do project management App.
 - [Pivotal tracker](https://www.pivotaltracker.com/) - Is an agile project management tool made for developers.
-It’s old-school but does the job.
+It's old-school but does the job.
 - [Workast](https://www.workast.com/) - The missing piece of Slack.
 - [Notion](https://notion.so) - Started off as a wiki all-in-one workspace for notes and also does collaboration, tables, project management and much more.
 They have a clean UI/UX and has been around for a few years.